DekelKan/Public-README-Sample/README.md

   ***Note** - You can also use the [Emoji Key](https://allcontributors.org/docs/en/emoji-key) and [all-contributors bot](https://allcontributors.org/docs/en/bot/overview) to automate acknowledging contributors to your projects.

  ## Autor
  This repository made with :blue_heart: by xs:code

  ## Licensing
-This project is licensed under the GNU license.
+ This project is licensed under the GPL-3.0 license.